sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 So Terraform Cloud has full access to create AWS resources!
 The final step is to get github running the plan/apply on pull requests.
-Commit these files to your repository and we'll remove them in a pull request.
+Commit these files to your repository and we will remove them in a pull request.
 Create a `.gitignore` file in the root:

 ```